ggiovanii8/Cancer-Rates/README.md

 - Tableau for visualization.

-## Project Outline:
+## Disclaimer:

 This repository contains the code and documentation for the entire data analysis process, including data collection, cleaning, preprocessing, exploratory data analysis (EDA), statistical analysis, geospatial visualization, and interpretation of results.
 The project also includes a literature review to identify cancer-causing ingredients in pesticides used in the area.

-## Disclaimer:

 This analysis is conducted by a beginner data analyst, and the results should be interpreted with caution.
 The project aims to foster discussion and provide valuable learning experiences in data analysis techniques and environmental health research.
 Within the Office of Pesticide Programs, the Health Effects Division conducts an independent assessment of studies carried out on mice and rats.
 This evaluation aims to determine the potential of pesticides to induce cancer.
 The conclusions drawn from this unbiased analysis undergo a peer review process led by the Cancer Assessment Review Committee, a panel of qualified experts.
 Based on their evaluation, the committee proposes a cancer classification.
 This classification has a significant bearing on how the pesticide is regulated by the Agency, outlining strategies to quantify the level of risk posed to humans.
 Additionally, there are instances where the EPA seeks supplementary evaluation from the FIFRA Scientific Advisory Panel.

 ## Note: